office desk with a laptop and note book

 cellphone on top of a planner with a watch next to the phone

 It doesn’t matter if you posted something that didn’t ultimately serve your business or meet the goals you have for your social media marketing.
-Personally, I think THAT is what people mean by high-quality content.
+Getting views won’t get you business if they aren’t the right views.

 On top of posting often, the atmosphere on social media can also be pretty stressful at times, especially when there are negative comments or DMs.
 It’s important to remember that even if someone has something negative (or even downright rude) to say, it doesn’t mean you have to respond the same way or at all; take a step back and consider your options.
 Did this person say something that requires a response or not?

-If you can respond to a comment that might be someone simply disagreeing with you in a way that shows your credibility is a good idea.
-I think that would be a great way to show your followers who see that person’s comment that you know what you are talking about.
+If you can respond to a comment when someone is disagreeing with you in a way that shows your credibility that can be a good idea.
+I think that would be a great way to show your other followers who see that comment that you know what you are talking about.

 Here is an example of that on an old pin on Pinterest where I responded with my reasons.